ro-sanda/Z--explorer-2.0/README.md

 Information about the Z' model must be provided through an incard text file, that must be stored as */incard/card_1.dat*.
 For each benchmark point in the NP parameter space, the following information must be provided in columns (separated by spaces, no tabs):

-M  guL guR  gdL  gdR  gcL  gcR  gsL  gsR  gbL  gbR  gtL  gtR  geL  geR  gμL  gμR  gτL  gτR  Γνν  Γww  ΓZh mχ gχL gχR Γxx
+MZ'  guL guR  gdL  gdR  gcL  gcR  gsL  gsR  gbL  gbR  gtL  gtR  geL  geR  gμL  gμR  gτL  gτR  Γνν  Γww  ΓZh mχ gχL gχR Γxx

-where M is the Z' mass (in TeV), gfL/R is the Z' coupling to the corresponding Left/Right visible fermion, and Γνν, Γww, ΓZh are the partial widths to neutrinos, WW and Zh, and mχ is the fermionic DM mass (and gχL/R its Left/Right coupling to Z').
+where MZ' is the Z' mass (in TeV), gfL/R is the Z' coupling to the corresponding Left/Right visible fermion, and Γνν, Γww, ΓZh are the partial widths to neutrinos, WW and Zh, and mχ is the fermionic DM mass (and gχL/R its Left/Right coupling to Z').
 The total width to other non-SM particles can be added as Γxx.
 If not, leave Γxx as 0.

 Every benchmark point in parameter space should be set in a different row.
 There is no limit in the number of signal points (i.e. rows) that can be explored.

-In */incard/example/ATLAS-DM-Simplified-VEC-gq=0.25-gx=1* can be found an incard example for the Vector Mediator case presented in ATLAS results (Phys.Rev.D 103 (2021) 11, 112006) to perform a test run and check the output card which will be placed at */output/1.dat* .
+In */incard/example/ATLAS-DM-Simplified-VEC-gq=0.25-gx=1* can be found an incard example for the vector mediator case presented in ATLAS results (Phys.
+Rev.D 103 (2021) 11, 112006) to perform a test run and check the output card which will be placed at */output/1.dat* .